 Smiling in Meditation Practice

 A slight half-smile is more than an aesthetic detail in meditation — it's a somatic cue that orients the practitioner toward openness and receptivity.
 I consider the smile an embodiment of friendliness toward all experiences.

 This isn't spiritual bypassing or suppression of difficult experience.
-It's a subtle postural orientation that can support equanimity and non-reactivity, particularly in the presence of discomfort.
-In the following linked brief video, I revisit the half-smile as a meditative technique, drawing on the influential teachings of Zen Master Thich Nhat Hanh, who has taught me that Joy can be a foundation for meditation itself.
+It's a subtle postural anchor that can support equanimity and non-reactivity, particularly in the presence of discomfort.
+With this in mind, I invite you to explore the half-smile in the following brief video, which draws upon the influential teachings of Zen Master Thich Nhat Hanh, who has taught me that Joy can be a foundation for meditation itself.

+Smiling in Meditation Practice